vjoel/tupelo/doc/faq.md

   - lightweight coordination: when you need task queues or other mechanisms and you don't want to run a standalone queue server

+Is tupelo a database?

+  No. It's really more of a middleware.
+Tupelo doesn't have its own disk storage, indexing, queries, etc. It depends on other programs to provide these.
+That's actually a strength, since you can use different storage backends for different cases (subspaces, for example).

 Tuplets
 =======